P-TEFb

-Discovery, composition and structure

-Figure 2.
-Structure of P-TEFb bound by HIV Tat.
-PDB ID: 3MIA Cdk9 (blue), cyclin T1 (cyan), Tat (orange), ATP (magenta), magnesium (purple), zinc atoms (yellow).
+Discovery

 P-TEFb was identified and purified as a factor needed for the generation of long run-off transcripts using an in vitro transcription system derived from Drosophila cells.

+Components

 It is a cyclin dependent kinase containing the catalytic subunit, Cdk9, and a regulatory subunit, cyclin T in Drosophila.
 In humans there are multiple forms of P-TEFb which contain Cdk9 and one of several cyclin subunits, cyclin T1, T2, and K. P-TEFb associates with other factors including the bromodomain protein BRD4, and is found associated with a large complex of proteins called the super elongation complex.
 Importantly, for the AIDS virus, HIV, P-TEFb is targeted by the HIV Tat protein which bypasses normal cellular P-TEFb control and directly brings P-TEFb to the promoter proximal paused polymerase in the HIV genome.

+Structure

+Figure 2.
+Structure of P-TEFb bound by HIV Tat.
+PDB ID: 3MIA Cdk9 (blue), cyclin T1 (cyan), Tat (orange), ATP (magenta), magnesium (purple), zinc atoms (yellow).

 The structures of human P-TEFb containing Cdk9 and cyclin T1 and the HIV Tat•P-TEFb complex have been solved using X-ray crystallography.
 The first structure solved demonstrated that the two subunits were arranged as has been found in other cyclin dependent kinases.
 Three amino acid substitutions were inadvertently introduced in the subunits used for the original structure and a subsequent structure determination using the correct sequences demonstrated the same overall structure except for a few significant changes around the active site.
 The structure of HIV Tat bound to P-TEFb demonstrated that the viral protein forms extensive contacts with the cyclin T1 subunit (Figure 2).